suncoast-devs/handbook/assignments/rhythms-gonna-get-you.md

     - Length
     - Genre

 - [ ] Track the individual members of a band.
-Create a new table called `Musicians` and give it a many to many relationships with a Band
+Create a new table called `Musicians` and make it a many to many relationships with a Band
 - Add the following queries
   - [ ] View albums in a genre
   - [ ] View all members of a band

 ### Epic Mode

 - Add another entity that you feel would benefit the system.
-Update your ERD, tables and user interface to support it.
+Update your ERD, tables, and user interface to support it.

 ## Additional Resources